 Hunmanby Gap and Reighton Gap

 From the beach below the village head south and you’ll pass Hunmanby Gap where you can find a lovely beach cafe .
 The beach cafe is a particular favourite of ours, mainly due to the fantastic cheesecakes they offer!
 They do have seasonal opening hours, so check their website for details (opens in a new window).
-The cafe, situated at the bottom of Sands Road, is accessible by car (large parking area available for which a charge applies, toilets available in the car park) or using the cliff-top walk direct from The Bay.
+The cafe, situated at the bottom of Sands Road, is accessible by car (large parking area available for which a charge applies, toilets available in the car park) or by walking towards Bridlington on the A165 then taking the left turn down Sands Road.

 Further along the beach is Reighton Gap which offers – you guessed it! – a beach cafe with customer toilet (they have seasonal opening hours, but no website).